 Advice for other students

-Now in the second year of her physiotherapy degree, Marisa has some great advice for other students.
+Now in the third year of her physiotherapy degree, Marisa has some great advice for other students.

 “My advice is to continue to pursue what you enjoy.
 For me, that’s both physiotherapy and my football.
 Work hard at those things that are important to you so you’ll see positive results.”